 - Sunglasses: Protect your healing eyes from harsh sunlight and environmental irritants by wearing sunglasses with 100% UV protection.
 This can help reduce sensitivity and aid in the healing process.

-- Eye Masks: Consider using soothing eye masks or compresses specifically designed for sensitive eyes.
+- Eye mask: Consider using a soothing eye mask or gauze pad specifically for sensitive eyes.
 These can provide relief from inflammation, puffiness, and discomfort.
 Look for masks made from soft, hypoallergenic materials and follow the instructions for safe and effective use.

-- Eyelid Wipes: To keep your eyelids clean and reduce the risk of infection or inflammation, use eyelid wipes that are specifically formulated for sensitive eyes.
+- Eyelid Wipes: To hold your eyelids easy and decrease the threat of contamination or inflammation, use eyelid wipes mainly formulated for touchy eyes.
 These wipes can help remove debris, excess oil, and bacteria from the eyelid area without causing irritation.

 - Contact Lens Solutions: If you wear contact lenses, choose a contact lens solution that is gentle and suitable for sensitive eyes.
 Look for products that are preservative-free and labeled for sensitive eyes to minimize the risk of discomfort or adverse reactions.

 - Eyelid Moisturizer: Applying a gentle, hypoallergenic moisturizer to the eyelid area can help prevent dryness and keep the skin hydrated during the healing process.
-Look for products that are fragrance-free and formulated specifically for sensitive skin.
+Look for merchandise which are fragrance-loose and formulated especially for touchy skin.

 - Artificial Tears: Artificial tears are lubricating eye drops that can provide relief from dryness and discomfort associated with sensitive eyes.
 Choose preservative-free, mild formulations and use them as directed by your healthcare provider or eye care professional.